open-webui/docs/features.md

 - 📜 **Citations in RAG Feature**: Easily track the context fed to the LLM with added citations in the RAG feature.

+- 🌟 **Enhanced RAG Pipeline**: With hybrid searching via 'BM25', reranking powered by 'CrossEncoder', and configurable relevance score thresholds.

-- 📹 **Youtube RAG Pipeline**: Dedicated RAG pipeline for Youtube videos, enabling interaction with video transcriptions directly.
+- 📹 **Youtube RAG Pipeline**: Dedicated RAG pipeline for YouTube videos, enabling interaction with video transcriptions directly.

 </details>